John Parr (British Army soldier): Military service

 Parr became an infantry scout with the 4th Middlesex, whose role was to ride ahead of the battalion on the march with a detachment mounted upon bicycles to detect the enemy, or points of military note, and then return with all possible speed to notify the Battalion's Commanding Officer as to what lay ahead.

-On the outbreak of the First World War in early August 1914 the 4th Middlesex was mobilized, and was among the first British Army units of the British Expeditionary Force (BEF) to cross the English Channel to France.
+On the outbreak of the World War I in early August 1914 the 4th Middlesex was mobilized, and was among the first British Army units of the British Expeditionary Force (BEF) to cross the English Channel to France.
 With the Imperial German Army invading Belgium and France at that moment, Parr's unit took up positions near the village of Bettignies, beside the canal running through the town of Mons, approximately 8 mi away.

 On 21 August 1914, Parr and another cyclist were sent to the village of Obourg, just northeast of Mons, and slightly over the border in Belgium, with orders to locate where the Germans were.
 It is believed that whilst doing this they encountered an Uhlan patrol from the German First Army engaged in the same work, and that Parr remained to hold off the enemy whilst his companion returned to report.
-He was killed in an exchange of rifle fire.
+He was killed in an exchange of rifle fire aged 17.

 The exact circumstances of his death remain unclear, and historical research in 2014 has posited the theory that he may have been killed by friendly fire rather than that from a German patrol as previously thought, or during the Battle of Mons on 23 August 1914.

 As the British Army retreated from the area shortly afterwards, Parr's body was left behind, and with the absence of confirmation of his fate Parr's death was not officially recognised until much later in the conflict.
 His mother wrote to his regiment's headquarters asking about her son, but it was unable to state with certainty what had happened to him.

 Grave

 Parr's body was later found to have been buried, probably by the Germans, in a battlefield grave, which was subsequently located by the Imperial War Graves Commission.
 Today his grave lies in St Symphorien Military Cemetery, just southeast of Mons.
 The age given on the gravestone is 20, the British Government at the time of its manufacture not knowing that his true age was 17 due to his under-aged enlistment.
-By coincidence, his grave faces that of George Edwin Ellison, the last British soldier thought to have been killed during World War 1, due to the close proximity in which the two men were killed.
+By coincidence, his grave faces that of George Edwin Ellison, the last British soldier thought to have been killed during World War I, due to the close proximity in which the two men were killed.